-(Incorporated in Singapore) (Company Registration No. 192000003W)
+(Incorporated in Singapore) (Company Registration No. 19200003W)

-CORPORATE GOVERNANCE REPORT

-(as at 1 April 2023)
+CORPORATE GOVERNANCE REPORT (as at 1 April 2024)

-The Board of Directors and Management of Great Eastern General Insurance Limited ("GEG" or the "Company") place great importance on high standards of corporate governance and are committed to upholding the values of integrity, honesty and proper conduct at all times in the business operations and dealings of the Company and its subsidiaries (collectively, the "Group").
+The Board of Directors and Management of Great Eastern General Insurance Limited ("GEG" or the "Company") place great importance on the high standards of corporate governance and are committed to upholding the values of integrity, honesty and proper conduct at all times in the business operations and dealings of the Company and its subsidiaries (collectively, the "Group").

-The Company adopts corporate governance practices that conform with the Insurance (Corporate Governance) Regulations 2013 ("CG Regulations") and the Guidelines on Corporate Governance for Designated Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers which are incorporated in Singapore issued by the Monetary Authority of Singapore ("MAS") on 9 November 2021 (the "MAS CG Guidelines").
+The Company adopts corporate governance practices that conform with the Insurance (Corporate Governance) Regulations 2013 ("CG Regulations") and the Guidelines on Corporate Governance for Designated Financial Holding Companies, Banks, Direct Insurers, Reinsurers and Captive Insurers issued by the Monetary Authority of Singapore ("MAS") on 9 November 2021 (the "MAS CG Guidelines").

 The Company is a wholly-owned subsidiary of Great Eastern Holdings Limited ("GEH").
-With effect from 1 July 2022, GEH has been designated as a financial holding company under Section 4(1) of the Financial Holding Companies Act 2013 through the Financial Holding Companies (Designated Financial Holding Companies) Order 2022.
-GEH has since adopted the corporate governance practices that conform with the Financial Holding Companies (Corporate Governance of Designated Financial Holding Companies with Licensed Insurer Subsidiary) Regulations 2022 as well as the MAS CG Guidelines.
+GEH is designated as a financial holding company under Section 4(1) of the Financial Holding Companies Act 2013 through the Financial Holding Companies (Designated Financial Holding Companies) Order 2022.
+GEH's corporate governance practices conform with the Financial Holding Companies (Corporate Governance of Designated Financial Holding Companies with Licensed Insurer Subsidiary) Regulations 2022 as well as the MAS CG Guidelines.
 As GEH is listed on the Singapore Exchange Securities Trading Limited ("SGX-ST"), it complies in material aspects with the Code of Corporate Governance issued on 6 August 2018 and amended on 11 January 2023.
 The Company's corporate governance practices are aligned with the practices of its holding company, GEH.